LCAS/CMP9764/README.md

-# CMP9764 - Advanced Robotics, ROS Noetic Devcontainer
+# CMP9764 - Advanced Robotics
-A template repository for teaching robotics with ROS Noetic.
+A template repository for teaching robotics with ROS2 (Humble) and Moveit2

-This repository is based on the [ros2-teaching-ws](https://github.com/lcas/ros2-teaching-ws) and has been downgraded to support ROS Noetic.
+This repository is based on the [ros2-teaching-ws](https://github.com/lcas/ros2-teaching-ws).

 ## Use case